 Rest addresses fatigue but not the structural or psychological conditions that caused burnout.
 If you return to the same workload, expectations, or internal pressures after resting, depletion resumes.
 Burnout recovery requires changing the conditions that exceeded your capacity, whether those are external demands, internal standards, or a combination of both.
 Rest is necessary, but it is not sufficient on its own.

-Expat life involves additional cognitive and emotional labour that is often invisible.
+Living in a different environment can involve additional cognitive and emotional effort that is often invisible.
 Navigating a second language, managing unfamiliar bureaucracy, adjusting to different workplace norms, and lacking your usual support networks all increase baseline stress.
 Cultural expectations around work-life balance, communication styles, or social connection may not align with what feels natural to you, creating friction that adds to overall load.
-These factors compound workplace stress and make recovery harder.
+This can make burnout harder to recognise and harder to recover from.

 Recovery is not about returning to how things were before burnout.
 It is about finding a sustainable baseline where you can function without constant depletion.
 This involves reducing or renegotiating external demands where possible, addressing internal drivers such as perfectionism or difficulty setting boundaries, and rebuilding capacity for rest that is genuinely restorative.
 Recovery takes time and requires structural change, not just willpower.